What can Matt Smith offer?

 For schools: Matt can offer workshops to students from kindergarten to grade 12 in a variety of subject areas.
 Sample lessons include Understanding Illustration Language, Drawing More Expressive Illustrations (for younger cartoonists), Drawing Quickly, Creating Comics from the Initial Idea to the Published Page.
 Matt doesn’t limit his lessons to English classes.
 He has helped students in a variety of subjects create comics or storyboards in lieu of formal essays, for example.

 Matt has also led professional development for teachers on how comics can promote literacy in the classroom.

 Matt is ENTHUSIASTIC about comics and illustration, so his workshops are energetic.
 The workshops work best in small groups, allowing Matt to interact with as many participants as possible.
 However, based on the individual convention or school’s needs, certain lessons can be adapted to an auditorium setting.

 Who is Matt Smith?

-Matt Smith is a cartoonist, filmmaker and educator who has lived all over the world.
+Matt Smith is a cartoonist, filmmaker, illustrator and educator who has lived all over the world.
 As a former international school teacher, Matt is able to comfortably lead lessons, co-teach and interact with students.
 As a certified teacher, Matt spent four years as a technology coach, with a focus on promoting digital literacy.
 He brings his passion for media, technology and teaching to his comics career.
 His comics have been published online, in various newspapers in British Columbia, and by comic publishers Frisson Comics, Cuckoo’s Nest Press, Kraken Komiks, and Hangman Comics.

 You can see more of his illustrations here.